JacksonBurns/xrx_prf/README.md

 ## TODO

- - cache intermediate models to disk to avoid refitting them endlessly during tuning
+ - cache intermediate models to disk to avoid refitting them endlessly during tuning __or__ expand the `train_one` function to accept kwargs for each model to allow further optimization